CBS Television Quiz

-CBS Television Quiz is a televised game show, running from July 2, 1941, to January 7, 1943, on the CBS television station in New York, WCBW Channel 2 (the forerunner of WCBS-TV).
+CBS Television Quiz is an American game show, running from July 2, 1941, to January 7, 1943, on the CBS television station in New York, WCBW Channel 2 (the forerunner of WCBS-TV).
 It was the first game show to be broadcast regularly on television.
-It was an in-house production and broadcast in black and white.
+It was an in-house production and broadcast in black-and-white.
 The host was Gil Fates, with Frances Buss as scorekeeper.

 Game play

 The CBS Television Quiz followed an answer-and-question format: contestants were given a clue and were asked to provide a question that the clue would answer.
 Beyond this, little is known about the show's mechanics.

 The game show Jeopardy! would later use a similar answer-and-question conceit.
 Jeopardy! is known to differ from the CBS Television Quiz in its use of lockout buzzers, which had not yet been invented in 1941 (the first game show to use them was 1946's Winner Take All).
 Whether Julann Wright Griffin, whom Merv Griffin credited with creating the concept, knew of the CBS Television Quiz remains an open question.